Roshangedam/NetSpeed-2.0/README.md

 11. **Contributing**: Explains how others can contribute.
 12. **Contact**: How users can get in touch with you.
 13. **Donate**: Optional, for any donation links.

-Replace placeholder links (e.g., your GitHub username and email) with your actual details.
-This template is ready for use and will help present your project professionally.
-Let me know if you need any adjustments!